eserlxl/vglog-filter/doc/ADVANCED.md

 ## Error Handling and Input Validation
 - The tool validates all command-line arguments and provides clear error messages.
-- Depth values must be non-negative integers.
+- Depth values must be non-negative integers with descriptive error messages.
-- Input files are checked for existence before processing.
+- Input files are checked for existence and readability before processing.
+- Empty input files are handled gracefully with appropriate warnings.
-- Invalid input is handled gracefully with descriptive error messages.
+- Invalid input is handled gracefully with descriptive error messages and helpful suggestions.
 - String operations are performed safely to prevent crashes.
+- Version file resolution supports multiple installation paths for development and production use.